You’ve worked long and hard to create your company from the ground up. Are you doing everything in your power to protect it?

 Businesses Must Be Proactive

 Everyone in your organization must be educated on cybersecurity threats and how to avoid them.
 Warn your employees about the dangers of phishing emails and ensure that everyone keeps a lookout for suspicious activity, including people hanging around your business who do not belong.
 Make sure that your website is secure with the proper firewalls and antivirus protection and keep both protections updated on a regular basis.
-Here’s a good firewall tester online that you can try out.

 You need to keep your internal systems protected so only authorized users can use and access them, so ensure that all employees lock their computers when they walk away and use complex passwords complete with letters, numbers, and special characters.
 Employees should also back-up their information on a regular basis.
 If your business provides phones or tablets that can be used outside of work, they should be encrypted so private data cannot be read if the device is stolen.